 Tens of thousands of drunk driving related deaths occur each year in the United States with many of those fatalities occurring in Southern California.
 The tragedy associated with this loss.
 Unfortunately, even if the driver has insurance coverage, not all the insurance in the world can make up for this loss.
 So often it is not the drunk driver that gets hurt, but some innocent person, like a stranded motorist.

 Seriously injured victims of drunk driving accidents can potentially recover damages for their medical expenses, loss of earnings and any other actual loss.
 Additionally, recovery for pain and suffering damages, loss of enjoyment of life and other similar damages may be recovered.
 Finally, under the right circumstances, punitive damages may be recovered from the drunk driver.
 Unfortunately, punitive damages cannot be paid for by insurance coverage.
 Therefore, if the intoxicated and negligent driver has no assets, punitive damages are useless.

-Here are some recommendations if you, or a family member has been injured or loss their life due to a drunk driver.
+Here are some recommendations if you or a family member has been injured or lost their life due to a drunk driver.
 First, receive the proper medical care or emergency attention.
 Second, obtain an attorney that is experienced and competent in the area of personal injury law or wrongful death recovery.
 Thereafter, focus on your physical and emotional recovery while your attorney works on securing the best recovery for you.